 This graph shows how pasture can meet the energy requirements of winter/spring lambing ewes (50 kg).
 The data is based on a set stocked paddock of 8 DSE.
+With an autumn lambing, the feed demand and feed availability would generate a 'feed gap'.

-- · www.lifetimewool.com.au for feed budgeting tools - The Lambing Planner from DAFWA - · www.pasturesfromspace.csiro.au for detailed and current pasture growth information
+- The Lamb Planner (DAFWA and ASHEEP) available from DAFWA offices, AWI or MLA - www.pasturesfromspace.csiro.au for detailed and current pasture growth information